Help! I'm Brand-New to This and Don't Know Where to Start!

 • Partially Covered: Single-family homes, condos, and newer construction

-Step 2: Understand When to Register
+Step 3: Understand When to Register

 Contrary to what some owners believe, you don’t register your property before placing a tenant.
+Initial registration with the Rent Board happens only after a tenancy begins.

-• After that, registration becomes an annual obligation by July 1st (even if the rent doesn’t increase).
+• After that, registration becomes an annual obligation by July 1st (even if the rent doesn’t increase)

-Step 3: Be Careful with Your Rental Listing
+Step 4: Be Careful with Your Rental Listing

 Creating a rental ad?
 Pause before you hit “publish.”

-• Avoid words like “quiet,” “safe,” or “perfect for…” These can create fair housing concerns.
+• Avoid subjective language like “quiet,” “safe,” or “perfect for…”

-👉 Stick to neutral, factual descriptions of the property and amenities.
+Stick to neutral, factual descriptions of the property and amenities.

-Step 4: Screen Tenants Legally
+Step 5: Screen Tenants Legally

 The city and state have specific rules about:

-• Application fees and what must be disclosed
+• Application fees and required disclosures

-• Use of credit reports and background checks
+• Credit reports and background checks

 • The Fair Chance Housing Ordinance, which limits how and when you can consider criminal history

-👉 Use our Leasing & Screening section in the Knowledge Hub to stay on the right track.
+Use our Leasing & Screening section in the Knowledge Hub to stay on the right track.

-Step 5: Use the Right Forms
+Step 6: Use the Right Forms

 Standard lease templates from online platforms often fail to comply with Berkeley law.
+BPOA provides:

-• City-specific lease template
+• A city-specific lease template

 • Required addenda and disclosures

-đź‘‰ď¸Ź Head to the Rental Housing Forms Library to get started.
+Head to the Rental Housing Forms Library to get started.

-Step 6: Explore the Knowledge Hub
+Step 7: Explore the Knowledge Hub

 As a BPOA member, you have access to dozens of compliance-focused articles.
+Use the dropdown filter to browse by topic, including:

 • Compliance & Regulations